jdhirst/veneration/README.txt

-Reverence-py3 - REVERse ENgineered Cache Explorer
+Veneration

-This is an updated version of the original Reverence tool developed by Jamie van den Berge.
+This is an updated version of the original Revenance [REVERse ENgineered Cache Explorer] tool developed by Jamie van den Berge.
 All credits go to the original author.

 The reason for this project is to provide Python3 and modern Wine compatibility to allow this tool to function correctly on modern systems.

-Reverence is an advanced EVE Online cache/bulkdata handling toolkit for Python.
+Veneration is an advanced EVE Online cache/bulkdata handling toolkit for Python.

 LICENSE
 =======
-Reverence is distributed under the terms of the BSD license (see the file LICENSE.txt included with the distribution).
+Veneration is distributed under the terms of the BSD license (see the file LICENSE.txt included with the distribution).

 FEATURES